awsdocs/aws-sdk-for-javascript-v3/doc_source/loading-node-credentials-shared.md

 **Note**
 When setting environment variables, be sure to take appropriate actions afterward \(according to the needs of your operating system\) to make the variables available in the shell or command environment\.

-After setting the environment variable \(if needed\), you can run a file named `script.js` that uses the SDK as follows\.
+After setting the environment variable \(if needed\), you can run a JavaScript file that uses the SDK, such as for example, a file named `script.js`\.

 ```
 $ node script.js